 Speaking of the bar, we have to talk about the top-notch drinks on offer.
 Yes, you'll have an exciting selecting of quality cocktails, wines and boutique beer on offer, but on top of that Will St has also introduced its own range of gin and rice lager, specially produced by Fremantle brewery and distillery Running With Thieves and designed to pair perfectly with Will St's menu.

-Meyrick’s new restaurant, Will St, is now open at 228 Carr Place in Leederville, so we suggest you snap up a booking quick smart.
+Meyrick’s new restaurant, Will St is open at 228 Carr Place in Leederville—we suggest you snap up a booking now.

 And in the meantime, why not scope out more of Leederville's best restaurants.